CMSgov/dpc-static-site/src/_pages/api-documentation/export-data/how-to-filter.md

 {% endcapture %}
 {% include copy_snippet.html code=snippet language="http" %}

-## Request filtered data with `_since`
+## Request filtered data with _since

 You can filter data using the `_since` parameter with either the `/Patient` or `/Group` endpoints.
 You may want to set `_since` queries as a repeating call or as a way to check for patient updates to avoid downloading duplicate data.

-{% include alert.html variant="warning" heading="Download all your data before using _since" text="We recommend running an unfiltered request (without using _since) to all resource types using the /Group/{GROUP_ID}/$export endpoint in order to retrieve all historical data for your associated beneficiaries.
+{% include alert.html variant="warning" heading="Download all your data before using _since" text="We recommend running an unfiltered request (without using <code>_since</code>) to all resource types using the <code>/Group/{GROUP_ID}/$export</code> endpoint in order to retrieve all historical data for your associated beneficiaries.
 You only need to do this once." classNames="measure-6" %}

 On subsequent calls you can begin retrieving incremental claims data for your beneficiaries using `_since`.
 We suggest using the `transactionTime` from your last bulk data request as the `_since` date.